KianWilliam/com_solarsystem/README.md

 The Kepler's law has been exercised BUT to be able to view the system and all planets in the orbit I was to change Some realities, e.g to view the tilted orbit of Uranus, I changed its Periheliion and Aphilion, also the spinning movements Of all planets are not according to the reality.
 It shall be in the next version.
-To view  it just go to:
+To view  it just go to:<br />
 https://extensions.kwproductions121.ir/mycomponents/solarsystem-demo/kwpsolarsystem.html
+Features like general perspective, private perspective, change of speed of planet, etc belongs to pro-version.
 Long Live Science
 Kian William Nowrouzian
 KWProductions Co.